cathreya/grid-approximator/README.md

 - Primitive cost function.
 Regularizes based on the grid size.
 - Might end up mapping multiple points to the same grid intersecton.
 - Doesn't account for the actual circle packing yet.
+- Brute force optimization for now: it tries only till a 256 grid.